What Is Trauma?

 Posted Jan 05, 2012

-While the American Psychiatric Association's definition is more restrictive than my dictionary definition it is still far more wide ranging than the original 1980 definition of PTSD which stated that an event had to be outside the range of usual human experience.
-Then, only the most horrific events would qualifiy.
+While the American Psychiatric Association's definition is more restrictive than my dictionary definition, it is still far more wide-ranging than the original 1980 definition of PTSD, which stated that an event had to be outside the range of usual human experience.
+Then, only the most horrific events would qualify.

 Looking to the future, debate rages in clinical and scientific circles about whether the next definition of trauma in DSM-V should be more or less restrictive.

-Should we go back to something closer to the original idea that a trauma was an experience than when encountered would psychologically overwhelm all who encountered it?
-Or should we move in the direction of thinking that all life events have the potential to be perceived as traumatic.
+Should we go back to something closer to the original idea—that trauma was an experience that, when encountered, would psychologically overwhelm all who encountered it?
+Or should we move in the direction of thinking that all life events have the potential to be perceived as traumatic?

 The second is that people who develop PTSD are vulnerable in some way.
-As such the diagnosis of PTSD does reflect inner vulnerability.
+As such, the diagnosis of PTSD does reflect some kind of inner vulnerability.
 Those who do not develop PTSD are resilient.

-And sometimes people who take the former view are dismissive of those who have received a diagnosis of PTSD following more everyday events as if their PTSD is somehow less valid.
-It is claimed that PTSD is being over-diagnosed.
+Sometimes, people who take the former view are dismissive of those who have received a diagnosis of PTSD following more "everyday" events—as if their PTSD is somehow less valid.
+It has also been claimed that PTSD is being over-diagnosed.

-Find out more about my work at: http://www.profstephenjoseph.com
+Find out more about my work at www.profstephenjoseph.com